BleachDev/BleachHack/README.md

 **For normal people:**

 Download [fabric for minecraft 1.16.2](https://fabricmc.net/use/)
-Download the lastest compiled version of bleachhack for your Minecraft version [from the releases section](https://github.com/22s/bleachhack-1.16-epearl-edition/releases/)
+Download the lastest compiled version of bleachhack for your Minecraft version [from the Actions section](https://github.com/22s/bleachhack-1.16-epearl-edition/actions)

-On Windows: type %appdata% into the location field of the Windows Explorer; then open '.minecraft'.

-On Mac: click on the desktop, press Command+Shift+G, type ~/Library and press enter; then open 'Application Support' and finally '.minecraft'.

-On Linux: in a terminal window, type 'xdg-open ~/.minecraft'... or if you like working at the commandline, 'cd ~/.minecraft'.

-Then inside that folder, you should see a folder named 'mods'.
-(If you don't see one, make sure you've installed Fabric already and started Minecraft again once).
-That's where you'll put any mods you want to install.

-## Differences

-epearl edition is blue themed
-has the title screen bleachhack mode off by default has the gui fills removed has prebinds removed other stuff i dont remember
+Extract the zip and put the jar into your mods folder

 ## Plans